 Today you’ll board a train or a short flight to Copenhagen, the beautiful capital of Denmark.
 As a taster, you should walk along the colourful Nyhavn harbour.
 We also recommend strolling along the popular shopping street, Strøget, and grabbing something to eat at Torvehallerne food hall.

 Soak up the charms of Copenhagen today.
 We recommend a walk around the compact city centre.
 You could visit the stately Amalienborg Palace or Christiansborg Palace, and take a walk to see the famous Little Mermaid statue.

 Day 7 - Sail to Oslo, Norway

 Spend the morning exploring more of Copenhagen.
 Why not take in the view of the city from the top of the Round Tower?
 Later, board an overnight ferry to Oslo.
 You’ll cruise gently up the Kattegat Sund all the way to Norway.

 Day 8 - Explore Norway’s capital city

 This morning your ship arrives in Oslo, giving you the day to explore the Norwegian capital.
-You could learn about the Vikings’ maritime history at the Viking Ship Museum.
+You could learn about the Vikings’ seafaring history at the Norwegian Maritime Museum.
 You could also visit the Royal Palace or stroll through the beautiful Vigeland Sculpture Park.

 Day 9 - Train journey to Flåm